ChemTalk

 • Water in its solid form floats instead of sinking when sitting in liquid water.
 This is different from most other solids.

-• Gas can be turned into a liquid through pressure.
+• Gas can be turned into a liquid or even a solid through pressure.

 • The boiling point and freezing point can differ depending on how much salt is in water.